JOBLOLI/BestTeam-soen341project2023/README.md

   - Receive notifications on interview calls
 - Admin:
   - Manage all user profiles and postings

-- Recruiter
+- Recruiter:
-  - Help match qualified candidates with open positions
+  - Suggest qualified candidates to open positions